The diagnostic temperature discrepancy as evidence for non-Maxwellian coronal electrons: Predictions

+In Active Region cores ($n_e \geq 10^9$~cm$^{-3}$), collisionality increases.
+The average collision frequency scales as $\nu \propto n_e T^{-3/2}$, but for individual electrons the rate scales as $v^{-3}$ \citep{Shoub1983}: low-velocity (thermal core) electrons thermalize far faster than high-velocity (suprathermal tail) electrons.
+The bulk of the distribution therefore relaxes toward Maxwellian while residual suprathermal tails persist on longer timescales.
+The resulting distribution is no longer a clean kappa --- it is closer to a Maxwellian core plus a residual power-law tail, analogous to the solar wind core+halo decomposition.

+In this partially thermalized regime, each diagnostic responds differently.
+Radio bremsstrahlung still samples the bulk, but the bulk has thermalized upward --- $T_{\rm core}$ has relaxed toward $T_{\rm eff}$ --- so $T_b$ increases relative to the quiet Sun case.
+The scale height and ionization balance remain sensitive to the tail (if it persists), so $T_H$ stays approximately constant. $R$ therefore decreases because $T_b$ has increased while $T_H$ has not, but $R$ does not reach unity as long as a residual tail keeps $T_H$ above $T_b$.

+\textbf{Prediction:} $R$ should decrease systematically with increasing density, tracing the transition from tail-dominated to collision-dominated regimes.
+Different AR structures at different densities --- quiet Sun, AR periphery, AR core --- should trace out a continuous $R(n_e)$ curve that maps the competition between tail regeneration and collisional thermalization.
+In AR cores with quasi-steady heating \citep{Antiochos2003}, $R$ should fall well below the quiet Sun value of 2.4.

-\textbf{Falsification:} If the diagnostic ratio in AR cores remains $\geq 2.2$ (indistinguishable from quiet Sun), this framework fails.
+\textbf{Falsification:} If the diagnostic ratio in AR cores remains $\geq 2.2$ (indistinguishable from quiet Sun), this framework fails, because even partial thermalization should produce measurable collapse.

+The kappa inversion formula $\kappa = 3R/[2(R-1)]$ assumes a kappa distribution.
+In the partially thermalized regime, the distribution is a hybrid.
+The formula still yields a number, but that number is an effective $\kappa$ characterizing the diagnostic ratio rather than the distribution shape.
+It remains useful as a single-parameter description of how non-Maxwellian the plasma appears to the core-versus-tail comparison, but it does not map cleanly onto the distribution function in this intermediate regime.

-This prediction applies specifically to AR cores with quasi-steady heating, the one regime where neither passive filtration nor active driving operates efficiently.
-It does not apply to dynamic AR loops or transient features, where impulsive energy release can maintain low $\kappa$ despite high densities.
+This prediction applies specifically to AR cores with quasi-steady heating --- ``quasi-steady'' referring to the time-averaged heating rate being approximately constant \citep{Antiochos2003}, not the absence of dynamic activity.
+Small-scale reconnection events are ubiquitous, but the time-averaged collisionality they produce determines whether the tail regeneration rate can sustain a non-Maxwellian distribution.
+The prediction does not apply to dynamic AR loops or transient features, where impulsive energy release can maintain low $\kappa$ despite high densities.
 In AR cores, gyroresonance emission at low harmonics of the electron cyclotron frequency can dominate over bremsstrahlung, complicating the interpretation of radio brightness temperatures.
 The test therefore requires either frequencies above the gyroresonance layers or careful isolation of the free-free component.

 The distinction between quiet Sun, AR loops, and AR cores is central.
 Table~\ref{tab:regimes} summarizes the three regimes.

 Supporting evidence for the collisionality dependence exists from flare observations. \citet{Dzifcakova2018} showed $\kappa$ evolving from $\lesssim 2$ during the impulsive phase toward progressively larger values during the gradual phase.
 Once impulsive driving ceases, collisions control the distribution shape.